Poke Salad Facts and Folklore

 If you’ve never eaten poke salad, always taste cautiously to make sure there is no allergy.
 Probably less than 1% of the world would be allergic to pokeweed and it would only be important if you were in that group.

 Almost everyone I know who has eaten poke salad for years, have lived relatively healthy lives well into their 80’s and 90’s.
+A friend's husband says he eats a few frozen pokeweed berries weekly to keep his arthritis at bay.

 Remember Pokeweed is an herb and many conventional medicines are made from different herb combinations.